-Well, dear friend.
-We truly hope that now you’re better prepared for marketplace app development then you were before reading this article and have everything to launch your Marketplace Startup.
+Well, dear friends.
+We truly hope that now you’re actually prepared for marketplace app development and have everything to launch your Marketplace Startup.

-We’ve tried to cover all the key sides — from the strategy for finding your Product-Market Fit to giving some tips on how you can provide your audience with a better UX.
+We really tried to cover all the key sides — from the strategy for finding your Product-Market Fit to giving some tips on how you can provide your audience with a better UX design.

-However, there’s still one important thing left — you should find a Tech Partner, who will help you on all stages — develop a PoC, MVP, validate your business model, act as an interim-CTO, scale your Product.
+However, there’s still one important thing left - you should find a Tech Partner, who will help you at all stages — developing a PoC, MVP, validating your business model, acting as an interim-CTO, scaling your Product, etc.

-Luckily, you found us!
-Drop us a line, using the button below and we’ll be the Tech-Partner in Crime for your Marketplace Product!
+Luckily, you have already found us!
+Drop us a line using the button below and we’ll be your Tech-Partner-in-Crime for your Marketplace Product!